 Mrs. Jodi Kelley, School Counselor

 Hi!
 My name is Jodi Kelley.
 I am the school counselor at Lee County Primary School.
-This is my 8th year working in education.
+This is my 10th year working in education.
 The majority of my career has been spent teaching in primary grades.
-I chose to pursue my degree in school counseling to further support the needs of this age group.
+I chose to pursue my degree in school counseling to further support the needs of students.

 A few things about me:

-My Family: I have been married to my husband, Charles Kelley, for eight years.
+My Family: I have been married to my husband, Charles Kelley, for eleven years.
 We love animals and have several “fur babies”.
 We enjoy traveling and spending time together.